Reaction-Diffusion Processes with Surface Autocatalysis: Nonlinear stochastic dynamics

-For a deeper understanding of surface-mediated autocatalytic reactions, it is convenient to transform the integral equation (\ref{eq:Gs_int}) into a partial differential one.
-For clarity, we assume below that the particles undergo ordinary diffusion with a constant diffusivity $D$, whereas the derivation for a general diffusion process is provided in the SI.
-In this setting, the propagator satisfies the diffusion equation $\partial_t p = D \Delta p$, subject to the initial condition $p(\x,0|\x_0) = \delta(\x-\x_0)$ fixing the starting point $\x_0$ at time $0$, and the Robin boundary condition $-D \partial_n p = \kappa_m p$ on each $\Gamma_m$ to account for eventual reactions, where $\partial_n$ is the normal derivative oriented outwards the domain $\Omega$.
-The key feature of Eq. (\ref{eq:Gs_int}) is that the generating function $G_s(t|\x_0)$ in the bulk is determined as a sort of convolution of the propagator with another function on the boundary.
-The same convolution appears when the solution of a diffusion equation with inhomogeneous boundary conditions is represented in terms of the propagator.
-Comparing these two representations (see details in the SI), we conclude that the generating function $G_s(t|\x_0)$ satisfies the (backward) diffusion equation,
+An equivalent PDE formulation provides additional physical insight.
+For clarity of presentation, we assume below that the particles undergo ordinary diffusion with a constant diffusivity $D$.
+The extension to general diffusion processes is given in Appendix \ref{sec:PDE}.
+In this setting, the propagator satisfies the diffusion equation $\partial_t p = D \Delta p$, subject to the initial condition $p(\x,0|\x_0) = \delta(\x-\x_0)$ prescribing the starting point $\x_0$ at time $0$, and the Robin boundary condition $-D \partial_n p = \kappa_m p$ on each $\Gamma_m$ to account for possible reactions, where $\partial_n$ is the normal derivative oriented outward from the domain $\Omega$.
+The key feature of Eq. (\ref{eq:Gs_int}) is that the generating function $G_s(t|\x_0)$ in the bulk is determined as the convolution of the propagator with a nonlinear boundary term.
+The same convolution structure arises in the representation formula for diffusion equations with inhomogeneous boundary conditions.
+Comparing these two representations (see details in Appendix \ref{sec:PDE}), we obtain that the generating function $G_s(t|\x_0)$ satisfies the (backward) diffusion equation,